distinctkemi/Call-Centre-Dashbaord-With-Power-BI-and-Excel/README.md

 - The average speed of overall calls is 55 seconds with 2.76 value as the customer satisfaction rating
 - Agents received high volume of calls between 11am to 1pm and between 3:00pm to 4pm
 - Number of calls received in the call center has been declining over the months
+- Agent Dan has the overall best customer satisfaction rating